-When shopping for mortgage rates, you may be asked if you want to buy down the rate.
-What this means is that you can pay “points” to obtain a better interest rate.
-A “point” is equal to one percent (1%) of the loan amount.
-So, on a $200,000 loan, a point would cost you $2,000.
-You can pay points in fractional amounts, for instance, ¾ point, 1 ½ points, etc. The amount you pay for points may vary significantly by lender and you should always ask when quoted a rate if it includes any points.
+To “buy” down the rate means that you can pay “mortgage points” to obtain a better interest rate.
+Each “point” equals one percent (1%) of the loan amount.
+So, for example, on a $200,000 loan, a point would cost a borrower $2,000.
+You can pay points in fractional amounts, for instance, ¾ of a point, 1½ points, etc. The amount you pay for points may vary significantly from lender to lender, and you should always ask when quoted a rate if it includes any points.

 There is no standard calculation for determining how many points are necessary to buy down a rate.
-Each lender differs.
+Each lender is different.
 One lender may charge 1 point to get a ¼ point lower interest rate, while another may charge only ½ or ¾ point.
-That is why it is always best to look at the APR (annual percentage rate) that lenders are required to quote along with the interest rate.
-The APR makes it easier to compare one lender’s rate to another because lenders are required to include the effect of paying points and other fees on the overall cost and rate of the loan.
+It is always best to look at the APR (annual percentage rate) that lenders must quote along with the interest rate.
+The APR makes it easier to compare one lender’s rate to another because lenders must include the effect of paying points and other fees on the overall cost and rate of the loan.